Blog Archive

 Through the thick mist the opponents take pot shots at each other.
 Sir Henry’s Retinue has arrived all on the same table edge and Sir Edmund’s force is separated, coming on three different table edges.

-Sensing an easy victory Martin Graves and his men advance!
+Sensing an easy victory son Martyn Graves and his men advance!

 Another Special Event!
 Ambush Again!
 This time it’s a battered Squire reeling from the battle and not knowing who to trust he piles into Sir Justin Squid!